krxdev-kaan/CSGOHackGUI/README.md

 I discontinued the AqHax-CSGO because i became uninterested in such project but i became interested again and i'm making my way back to CSGO Hacking once again.

+### Notes

+- Please use .xcworkspace instead since there is usage for Pods.

 # Credits

 - Thanks to @joncardasis for it's awesome Pod for swift !
 [ChromaColorPicker](https://github.com/joncardasis/ChromaColorPicker/)